johnsonpc2/pcjtools/README.md

 # pcjtools
-This is a repository that contains many of the custom functions I've made for myself to conduct data analysis in RStudio
+This is a repository that contains many of the custom functions I've made to conduct data analysis in RStudio during my graduate work